What is Denture Stomatitis and How Do You Treat It?

 Prevention of Denture Stomatitis

 Your dentures are a breeding ground for microorganisms and must be cleaned daily.
-The best way to accomplish this is to use a soft-bristle denture brush with liquid soap or a paste made especially for cleaning dentures to mechanically remove plaque and film that can lead to stomatitis.
+The best way to accomplish this is the following:

 Denture Materials Can Make a Difference

 At European Denture Center, we offer a wide array of denture styles, suitable for any preference and budget.
 Our Digital Dentures and Implant-supported Dentures are milled from the very highest-quality materials available.
-This innovative milling process allows these dentures to fit better and last longer than most traditionally processed dentures.